ovt12/Mongodb/README.md

 Installed Apache server and copied the nology-proxy into the config file in apache2/sites-available

 - How are you able to pass in the DB connection string?
+Update the mongod.config file with the correct conection settings to direct traffic

 ​